 You may also need to consider the size.
 For amplifying desk speakers, a smaller subwoofer will be a better choice.
 The Polk Audio PSW111 (Amazon Link) is an 8-inch cubic subwoofer ideal for home theaters or other spaces.

 If you have a home studio, you might need a larger model to fill it.
 The SVS SB-4000 subwoofer (Amazon) is smaller and more compact.
 It’s also a bit larger, making it better for larger spaces.
-Although it’s not always the best, it can help you decide whether a subwoofer should be placed on its side.
+It’s not always the best way, but it can help you decide if you should put a speaker on its side.

 Consider the Design